sunshroom/sunshroom.com/contents/development/index.md

 [This homepage](http://alexandersynaptic.com) is an experiment in using Wintersmith, a Node-based static site generator, to create a simple personal nameplate site.
 The best way to learn is to give yourself a project--so I took it upon myself to learn how to work with Node, Jade, Stylus, Grunt, Bower, and GitHub Pages to develop this web site.
 [View the source on GitHub](https://github.com/synapticism/alexandersynaptic.com).

-### <a name="nginx"></a>Nginx configuration files
+### <a name="nginx"></a>Nginx

 While scaling Ektoplazm I switched from Apache to Nginx and went rather deep into configuration file hackery.
 [Here is my personal library](https://github.com/synapticism/nginx-config) of configuration files used to manage multiple domains on [Dreamhost](http://www.dreamhost.com) with an emphasis on serving large media objects.

 ## Skills

-* Graphic design in Photoshop, Illustrator, and Lightroom
-* HTML5, CSS3 (with Sass/SCSS), JavaScript, PHP, and MySQL
+* HTML5, CSS3 (with Sass/SCSS), JavaScript, PHP, and MySQL.
-* WordPress development: [theme](https://github.com/synapticism/pendrell) and [plugin](https://github.com/synapticism/ubik) authoring, [configuration](https://github.com/synapticism/wp-config-x), performance tuning, and search engine optimization
+* WordPress development: [theme](https://github.com/synapticism/pendrell) and [plugin](https://github.com/synapticism/ubik) authoring, [configuration](https://github.com/synapticism/wp-config-x), performance tuning, and search engine optimization.
-* [Nginx configuration](https://github.com/synapticism/nginx-config) and optimization; a pinch of Apache as needed
+* [Nginx configuration](https://github.com/synapticism/nginx-config) and optimization; a pinch of Apache as needed.
-* [Gulp](https://github.com/synapticism/pendrell/blob/master/gulpfile.js) and Grunt-based build processes
+* [Gulp](https://github.com/synapticism/pendrell/blob/master/gulpfile.js) and Grunt-based build processes.
+* Content management, online promotion, copywriting, social media, and that sort of thing.
+I know how to get things done.
+* Graphic design in Photoshop, Illustrator, and Lightroom.
+* Scientific research, statistics, mapping, and so on.
-* Node.js and Angular (learning)
+* Node.js and Angular (learning).

 ## For hire

 I am open to Node and WordPress-based freelance work.
-Please [contact me](/connect) to discuss the details of your project.
-Serious inquiries only!
+Please [contact me](/connect) to discuss the details of your project. *Serious inquiries only!*

-For more about my development work you can find me on [GitHub](https://github.com/synapticism) (but don't treat it like my resume) or check out my [development log](http://synapticism.com/c/development).
+For more about my development work you can find me on [GitHub](https://github.com/synapticism) (but don't treat it like my resume) or check out my [development log](http://synapticism.com/tag/development).